Your HVAC Expert

 ($75 per hour for the Licensed Installer and $50 per hour for the helper x 8 hours)

 $ 80… Installers Incentive if they do a superb job

 And that’s how we price our jobs.

-Some heating system installations may be a bit more, some less, depending on the size of the home and ease or difficulty of the installation.
-If the installers have to work in tight conditions, if your home is larger or you need more ductwork than others, then it will be more.
-If your heating system is in an open basement and/or is easily accessible then it may be less.
+Some furnace installations may be a bit more, some less depending on the size of the home and ease or difficulty of the installation.
+If the installers have to work in tight conditions, if your home is larger or you need more ductwork than others then it will be more.
+If your furnace is in an open basement and/or is easily accessible then it may be less.

-You may also want to consider other products to improve the air that you breathe in your home, like a humidification system or a good air filtration system.
+Also, you may want to consider other products to improve the air that you breathe in your home, like a humidification system or a good air filtration system.
 These are what we call accessories or indoor air quality products (IAQ).
 They run about $500 to $1500 and a little more labor plus a 20% profit on top of that.

-We try our hardest to make a 20% net profit so that we can fix our trucks or buy new ones, give employee incentives, provide health insurance, provide warranty service, give to a charity, give back to the community and other things that are important to the individual contractor.
+We try our hardest to make a 20% net profit so that we can fix our trucks or buy new ones, give incentives, provide health insurance, provide warranty service, give to charity or the community and other things that are important to the individual contractor.
 BUT it never seems to work out that way.
-The average heating contractor earns about 2% net profit or less.
+The average furnace contractor earns about 2% net profit or less.
 And that is why so many go out of business within 5 years.
 Many Contractors will under-price a job, just to get the job.
 They are not helping the customer because it will be impossible to find these contractors in 5 years, when things start to break.
 Some older companies fall into that rut too.
-They have been in business for so long that they forget to raise their prices or are simply afraid to raise their prices because they think they will lose customers.
+They have been in business for so long that they forget to raise their prices or are simply afraid to because they think they will loose customers.
 Well the problem with that is, you can’t take care of your customers if you are not making money.
 They will eventually end up in the same boat as those other contractors, WORKING FOR ME!